 Reinforced edge support means lightweight models won’t squish under standing toddler’s feet.
 Both are made in Chagrin Falls (Cleveland, OH) by Amish craftsman and stewards.

-Lullaby Earth is Naturepedic’s entry-level brand.
+Lullaby Earth is Naturepedic’s entry-level brand — the safety features (namely, what’s missing) are basically the same, but the Lullaby Earth mattresses are made with less organic cotton, which drives up the price, and are thus more affordable.
 They are all very lightweight (7 lbs!), which makes for VERY easy sheet changing.

 $ — Lullaby Earth: